Bulls beat top-seeded Celtics 111-97 to take 2-0 series lead - News 12 Now

 TIP-INS

-Bulls: Nikola Mirotic finished with 13 points and seven rebounds. … Boston held a 14-9 edge in fast-break points and 14-12 advantage on second-chance points.
+Bulls: Nikola Mirotic finished with 13 points and seven rebounds. … Chicago held a 14-9 edge in fast-break points and 14-12 advantage on second-chance points. … Now hold a 22-rebound advantage through two games of the series.

 UP NEXT